-- i.
-Additionally, work should be discontinued for sufficient time period during rainy period as working on unstable slopes will be highly risky in the rainy season. - ii.
-A good warning system and fulltime watchmen is highly recommended for this site for both worker and commuter safety. - iii.
-Safety barriers and safety nets should be installed at places of risk to protect workers and commuters from boulder falling risk.
+Additionally, work should be discontinued for sufficient time period during rainy period as working on unstable slopes will be highly risky in the rainy season.

+A good warning system and fulltime watchmen is strongly recommended for this site for both worker and commuter safety.

+Safety barriers and safety nets should be installed at places of risk to protect workers, commuters and the community in the downslope from boulder/debris falling risk